sciphymer/FEWD-AttractionsMap/README.md

 ##How to run the application
 - At command terminal, use `npm install` to install project module dependencies, then use `npm start` to start the react node server.
 The web application can then be accessed through "https://localhost:3000" in browser.
 A Google map api key need to be registered and added to the "Map.js" in order for the Google map service to work.

+##To enable service worker
+- If you want your app to work offline and load faster, you can change unregister() to register() in index.js.
+Then at the project folder, use `npm run build` to build the application.
+If you are using Node environment, use:
+`npm install -g serve`
+`serve -s build`
+and the static site will serve on port 5000.

 ##Appendix
 - This project has used APIs from Google Map and Wikipedia.